hoho/eo/README.md

 eo.set('prop', 'piupiu');
 > name: "prop", previous value: "ololo", new value: "piupiu"

+// You can touch the property with some value without changing it. eo.trigger('prop', 'hahaha', 'prevprev');
+> name: "prop", previous value: "prevprev", new value: "hahaha"

 // These properties are stored in a special container. console.log(eo.prop);
 > undefined